-Flexible Water Storage Options and Adaptation to Climate Change griculture is by far the largest human use of water.
+Agriculture is by far the largest human use of water.
 It uses 70% of global freshwater withdrawals, mainly for irrigation to supplement water for rainfed crops and livestock.
-Natural variability in rainfall and temperature means that, in many places, access to freshwater is already unpredictable.
+'Natural' variability in rainfall and temperature mean that in many places access to freshwater is already unpredictable.
 How climate change will alter this 'natural' variability is the subject of considerable study.